clearwater-rb/grand_central/README.md

 GrandCentral is a state-management and action-dispatching library for Opal apps.
 It was created with [Clearwater](https://github.com/clearwater-rb/clearwater) apps in mind, but there's no reason you couldn't use it with other types of Opal apps.

 GrandCentral is based on ideas similar to [Redux](http://rackt.github.io/redux/).
 You have a central store that holds all your state.
-This state is updated via a reducer block when you dispatch actions to the store.
+This state is updated via a handler block when you dispatch actions to the store.

 ## Installation